 How did you sleep today?
 In what mood did you get up?
 Do you know what you will be doing today?
 Will you count this day as successful?
 Or maybe the view of the weather outside the window brought you down again?
 Does the weather really matter so much?
-Does it decide about your well-being or you?
+Does it decide about your well-being or you do?
+Or maybe it doesn't matter because you always feel lonely anyway - even in a crowd?

 In any case, however, we have to make the final choices ourselves.
 Even when we let others decide for us.